SAP-samples/ui5-typescript-walkthrough/steps/04/README.md

 -   Names of XML views always end with `*.view.xml`

--   XML namespaces are declared in the root element of teh view
+-   XML namespaces are declared in the root element of the view

 -   As a general rule, the default XML namespace is `sap.m`